Sinus Surgery Success – The Importance of Topical Medical Therapy

-So, as I like to explain to my patients, if a perfect nasal and sinus procedure is performed on someone who is very sensitive to cigarette smoke, for example, and that person subsequently sits in the smoking section of a restaurant, what do you think will happen?
+If a perfect nasal and sinus procedure is performed on someone who is very sensitive to cigarette smoke, for example, and that person is around cigarette smoke often, what do you think will happen?
 In that situation, even if the nose and sinuses are physically wide open, the smoke will cause inflammation of the nasal and sinus passages and lead to thick post-nasal drip, runny nose, the sensation of pressure in the face, and probably cough and increased congestion.

 This is because surgery cannot cure or even directly address inflammatory reactions any more than it can stop you from being sunburned or prevent you from reacting to a bee sting.
 Inflammation is always a medical problem.
-So, once surgery opens the nose and sinuses so they can function properly in terms of breathing and mucociliary clearance topical medicines are the key to preventing inflammation long term.
+So, once surgery opens the nose and sinuses so they can function properly, topical medicines are the key to preventing inflammation long term.
 This can be achieved by simply adding some Flonase to a store-bought saline sinus rinse, or by sophisticated methods such as using a NasoNeb ™ nasal nebulizer with pharmacy-provided medications.

 Benefits of Topical Medications